hathach/mynewt-tinyusb-example/README.md

 ## Supported Boards

-Examples should be able to run with boards that are supported by mynewt, provided that the mcu is already supported by TinyUSB stack.
+Examples should be able to run with boards that are supported by Mynewt, provided that the mcu is already supported by TinyUSB stack.
 Following is board that is mainly used and tested

 - [Nordic nRF52840 Development Kit (aka pca10056)](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)
 - [STM32F407g Discovery](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) Note: work in progress, not able to blink LED just yet.